amisq987/Bank-loan/README.md

 - Most applicants (48%) are renting their homes

 ## 2. Loan Status Analysis
-- Loan status distribution
+### **Loan status distribution**
-Our first goal is to understand how loans typically end.
-The chart below shows the number of loans for each status, such as "Fully
-Paid", "Charged Off", etc.
+Our goal is to understand how loans typically end.
+The chart below shows the number of loans for each status, such as "Fully Paid", "Charged Off", etc.
 ```python
 plt.figure(figsize=(10, 6))